 - 15. Verify the computer cabling and connections to the TAS. - 16.
-Turn the TAS on.

-17. If you have an active connection, you will see some digital noise in the dialog box before the "Enter link msg to connect" appears.
+Turn the TAS on. - 17.
+If you have an active connection, you will see some digital noise in the dialog box (Hyper Terminal is shown on top, PuTTY is shown below) before the "Enter link msg to connect" appears.

 - 18. Inside the dialog box window, you should see the message "Enter link msg to connect:" as shown below (this may take up to 20 seconds to appear after starting HyperTerminal/PuTTY and the TAS).
-Recycle power on the TAS if necessary. - 19.
+Recycle power on the TAS may be necessary. - 19.
 You must have a clear field after the "Enter link msg to connect" before quickly typing in "command" for Command Interface access or "CVI" for CVI Monitor access.
 If the keyboard seems dead, click somewhere in the dialog box to activate it again.
 "NEWCVI" will bypass the math test.
 Hit the enter key on the computer keyboard if you need to start over.
 Hit "X" if you want to exit and "Enter link msg to connect" will reappear.
 If the message does not appear, check the serial connections and cycle the power to the TAS.